awsdocs/amazon-lexv2-developer-guide/doc_source/gs-account.md

 ## Create an IAM User<a name="gs-account-user"></a>

-Services in AWS, such as Amazon Lex, require that you provide credentials when you access them so that the service can determine whether you have permissions to access the resources owned by that service\.
+Services in AWS, such as Amazon Lex V2, require that you provide credentials when you access them so that the service can determine whether you have permissions to access the resources owned by that service\.
 The console requires your password\.
 You can create access keys for your AWS account to access the AWS CLI or API\.

 However, we don't recommend that you access AWS using the credentials for your AWS account\.
 Instead, we recommend that you:
 + Use AWS Identity and Access Management \(IAM\) to create an IAM user